Calebp98/charitySite/_posts/2019-09-28-Cofounder.md

 ## **The position**

 I am seeking out an altruistic and driven co-founder who is keen to maximise their counterfactual impact by starting high impact charities.
 I have decided to found a charity with a current focus on tobacco control, advocating to low and middle-income countries to increase tobacco taxes.
-The [World Health Organization](https://www.who.int/tobacco/mpower/raise_taxes/en/) and [Copenhagen Consensus](https://www.copenhagenconsensus.com/publication/chronic-disease) , state that this is amongst the most cost-effective policies that they are aware of in global health.
-You can read a summary of Charity Entrepreneurship’s research on tobacco taxation [here](http://www.charityentrepreneurship.com/blog/tobacco-taxation) and GiveWell’s conversation notes where they discuss tobacco taxation [here](https://files.givewell.org/files/conversations/Yolonda_Richardson_12-12-17_(public).pdf).
+The [World Health Organization](https://www.who.int/tobacco/mpower/raise_taxes/en/) and [Copenhagen Consensus, state](https://www.copenhagenconsensus.com/publication/chronic-disease) that this is the amongst the most cost-effective policies that they are aware of in global health and you can read a summary of Charity Entrepreneurship’s research on tobacco taxation [here](http://www.charityentrepreneurship.com/blog/tobacco-taxation) and GiveWell’s conversation notes where they discuss tobacco taxation [here](https://files.givewell.org/files/conversations/Yolonda_Richardson_12-12-17_(public).pdf).

 Our research and cost effectiveness analysis suggests that this is likely to be the most cost-effective policy that has been rigorously examined that mitigates the disease burden of non-communicable diseases.
 The organisation is amenable to other interventions if a strong case can be made that they are likely to be more cost-effective.